FISO – Framework for Improving Student Outcomes.

 4.7 The Assistant Principal and SRC Coordinator will meet personally with students whose applications have not been successful and provide feedback.

-4.8 Students who have been short listed will be invited to prepare a speech to deliver to the students in their own class.
-The speech will include reasons why he/she would be the best candidate for the position of SRC member.
+4.8 Students who have been short listed will be invited to prepare a three minute speech to deliver to the students in their own class.
+The speech will outline how they have demonstrated the school values and why he/she would make a good candidate.

 4.11 Following the delivery of a speech to students, all students will vote in the form of a secret ballot, including the candidates.

-4.13 The outcome of the ballot will be made available, as soon as is practicable, after the close of the ballot.
-The Principal will make the final decision in the event of a tie.
+4.14 Students who have been unsuccessful will be notified prior to the announcement of the elected applicants.
+The outcome of the ballot will be made available as soon as is practical after the close of the ballot.

-4.14 The male and female candidates with the most votes will be appointed as SRC members.
+4.16 The students with the most votes will be appointed as SRC members.

-4.16 Badges will be presented at a whole school Assembly in Term 1 following the ballot.
+4.17 Badges will be presented at a whole school assembly in Term 1.

-4.19 An SRC member may be removed from office by the Principal or Assistant Principal if he/she fails to abide by the SRC Essential Agreement.
+4.20 An SRC member may be removed from office by the Principal or Assistant Principal if he/she fails to adhere to Guidelines (see 3.1).

-5.1 This policy will be reviewed every three years as part of the school’s review cycle.
+5.1 This policy will be reviewed every two years as part of the school’s review cycle.